Rolol0ko/3D-Educational-Labaratory/README.md

 - Assets/Scripts: Core gameplay, UI controllers, singleton, and localization helpers.
 - Assets/Resources: JSON files per language or profile (e.g., english.json, french.json) loaded at runtime.
 - Assets/Prefabs: Reusable UI prefabs such as the Info Panel and Checklist Item.
-- Assets/Fonts & TMP: TextMesh Pro font assets and settings for crisp UI text.

 ## Requirements

-- Unity 2021 LTS or newer with TextMesh Pro installed and TMP Essentials imported.
+- Unity 2021 LTS or newer
-- Git and Git LFS recommended for versioning large binary assets in the repository.

 ## Getting Started

-1) Clone the repository, open the project in the compatible Unity version, and let Unity import assets.
+1) Clone the repository.
+2) Open the project in a compatible Unity version.
-2) Open the MainMenu scene to run the entry point to the lab
+3) Open the MainMenu scene, which is the "starting scene" for the project.

 ## Persistent User Singleton